 - Online Banking: Online Banking is available by clicking the "Log In" option in the upper right-hand corner.
 If you do not already have an online account, you can request one here.

 - Mobile App: Community Bank’s mobile app is available in the app store.
 Download the app by searching “Community Bank Joseph Oregon.”

 - Online Loan Applications: Personal and business loan applications can be completed online in the Tools & Applications area of the website.
 Appointments for signings can be arranged.

 Easing Your Financial Burden

-Community Bank is currently offering consumer and commercial customers an option to defer loan payments for 90 days (3 monthly payments).
+Community Bank is currently offering consumer and commercial customers an option to defer loan payments.

 To learn more about our deferral program, please contact your local branch.

 For up to date information on SBA assistance programs and resources visit the SBA website.

 The U.S Department of Agriculture has created a COVID-19 Federal Rural Resource Guide outlining programs that can support recovery efforts for rural residents, businesses and communities.

 Keeping You Protected: Current Scams Related to COVID-19